Connect with others who understand.

 3. Low-Fat Dairy Products and Nondairy Alternatives

 Low-fat milk, cheese, and yogurt offer much-needed calcium and act as another source of protein for people with CLL.
-Opting for lower-fat varieties — think skim milk or nonfat yogurt versus butter and ice cream — can help avoid heartburn symptoms that some people with CLL report during treatment.
-However, if you’re struggling to maintain your weight and can tolerate higher-fat dairy options, they may be good choices to help sneak in extra calories.
+Opting for lower-fat varieties — think skim milk or nonfat yogurt versus butter and ice cream — can help you avoid the heartburn symptoms that some people with CLL experience during treatment.

 If you’re not a big fan of dairy or have trouble digesting it, you can also choose from milk alternatives.
 Nondairy milk alternatives like almond and soy milk are usually fortified with calcium to provide the same amount you’d get from cow’s milk.
 You can check the nutrition facts label on the back of the carton to see how much calcium is in your favorite nondairy milk product.